Names, rules and disclosure statement - co-operatives

 The standard processing time is 28 days.

-If we approve your name, rules and disclosure statement, we will send you an:
+If we approve your name, rules and disclosure statement, we will send you a notification via email which you can access in your myCAV account.

 Alternatively, we may ask you to choose another name, redraft your rules, or redraft your disclosure statement.